 Unlike traditional HR initiatives that address specific issues reactively, engagement programs take a proactive approach to workplace culture.
 They create ongoing touchpoints between management and staff, establish clear communication channels, and provide regular opportunities for employee input and recognition.

-The most effective employee engagement programs address three core elements: emotional engagement (how employees feel about their work), cognitive engagement (how focused employees are during work), and physical engagement (the energy employees bring to their roles).
+The most effective employee engagement strategy addresses three core elements: emotional engagement , cognitive engagement , and physical engagement.

 Key Components of Effective Engagement Programs